nuneskris/nuneskris.github.io/_publications/Govern-Measure-Data-Architecture.md

 * Relevant: A strong data culture ensures that the organization fully leverages its data assets to improve operations.
 * Time-bound: This objective could be made time-bound by setting a target such as "within 9 months."

-# 3. System Gaps Analysis
+# 3. Architecture Gaps Analysis

 | Gap      | Description |
 | ----------- | ----------- |